29 Sights in Göttingen, Germany (with Map and Images)

 Portal des ehemaligen Universitätsreitstalls Josaph Schädeler, 1733 / CC BY-SA 4.0

-The university stable of the Georg-August-University Göttingen was a baroque building complex built in 1734–1736 in the city centre of Göttingen and consisted of a riding hall with stables and an outdoor riding railway.
-The building was the first completed new building for the university, founded in 1734 and solemnly inaugurated in 1737.
+The University Riding Stables of the University of Göttingen was a Baroque building complex built between 1734 and 1736 in the city centre of Göttingen and consisted of an indoor riding arena with stables and an open-air riding arena.
+The building was the first completed new building for the university, which was founded in 1734 and ceremonially inaugurated in 1737.

 Wikipedia: Universitätsreitstall (Göttingen) (DE)